 Second, we consider the 90 percent limitation.
-An additional dollar of foreign earnings affects regular tax liability as described above for an excess limit firm, decreasing regular tax liability by $T^ - .34$ .
+An additional dollar of foreign earnings affects regular tax liability as described above for an excess limit firm, decreasing regular tax liability by $T^ - 0.34$.
 Under the AMT, the additional earnings will increase tentative minimum tax by 2 cents.
 This occurs because only 90 percent of the additional minimum tax liability may be offset with AMT foreign tax credits.
 As a result, total current tax liability increases by 2 cents.
-The savings in current tax liability relative to the regular tax is .32 - T\.
+The savings in current tax liability relative to the regular tax are $0.32 - T^$.
 As a result, AMT credits decline by this amount.

-Relative to the firm's regular excess limit tax status, the AMT provides the firm a low cost opportunity to repatriate earnings from foreign countries with low T\ (i.e., T\ < .32).
+Relative to the firm's regular excess limit tax status, the AMT provides the firm a low-cost opportunity to repatriate earnings from foreign countries with low T^ (i.e., $T^ < 0.32$).

-These two cases are summarized in rows 3 and 4 of Table 4.
+These two cases are summarized in rows 3 and 4 of table 6.4.

-Finally, we consider the case of a firm that is in excess credit position for regular tax purposes but is in excess limit position under the AMT.
-This situation could arise where the firm has regular tax foreign tax credit carryforwards (or NOL deductions), but these carryforwards do not exist under the AMT.
+Finally, we consider the case of a firm that is in an excess credit position for regular tax purposes but is in an excess limit position under the AMT.
+This situation could arise where the firm has regular foreign tax credit carryforwards (or NOL deductions) but these carryforwards do not exist under the AMT.
 Such a firm faces no increase in regular tax liability from an additional dollar of foreign earnings.
-AMT liability increases by $.20 - T^$ .
-As a result, earnings repatriated from countries with $T^ > .20$ can lower current AMT liability.
+AMT liability increases by $0.20 - T^$.
+As a result, earnings repatriated from countries with $T^ > 0.20$ can lower current AMT liability.
 The reduction in AMT reduces the firm's AMT credit by an equivalent amount.
-This case is considered in row 4 of Table 3.
+This case is considered in row 4 of table 6.3.

-D. Summary of Repatriation Incentives
+6.4.4 Summary of Repatriation Incentives

-In summary, this section has identified a number of cases under which earnings repatriation is favored for an AMT firm relative to the firm's regular tax status.
-Table 5 provides a side-by-side comparison of the possible current tax prices faced by regular tax and AMT firms.
-For firms with AMT status, the incentive for earnings repatriation relative to regular tax status is noted in parentheses beneath the tax price.
+In summary, this section has identified a number of cases under which earnings repatriation is favored for AMT status relative to regular tax status.
+Table 6.5 provides a side-by-side comparison of the possible current tax prices faced by regular tax and AMT firms.
+For firms with AMT status, the incentive for earnings repatriation relative to regular tax status is noted in parentheses beneath the tax price.19

-Of the six possible combinations of tax prices, in only one case is the

-AMT tax price greater than the regular tax price for all possible foreign tax rates (T\).
-This case is where the firm faces the 90 percent limitation on foreign tax credits under the AMT, but for regular tax purposes is in an excess credit position.
-Even in this case, the firm faces only a 2 cent tax per dollar of repatriated earnings.
+In only one of the six possible combinations of tax prices is the AMT tax price greater than the regular tax price for all possible foreign tax rates (T^) : where the firm faces the 90 percent limitation on foreign tax credits under the AMT but for regular tax purposes is in an excess credit position.
+Even in this case, the firm faces only a 2-cent tax per dollar of repatriated earnings.